 Canceling the race when riders are spread all over the course is not practical, not to mention impossible to communicate.
 We reserve the right to suspend or alter final results if thunderstorms materially alter rider’s ability to continue on without seeking cover.
 But, all parts of the race will stay intact and resume operations once each storm cell has passed.
 Ride aware at all times, especially after storms, as volunteers sometimes bail from their positions.

-Follow all rules of the road and be safe and prudent if you approach an intersection, blind spot or other potentially dangerous situation while riding, that is un-marshaled.
+Follow all rules of the road and be safe and prudent if you approach an intersection, blind spot or other potentially dangerous situation while riding and that is un-marshaled.

 Since these storms usually come and go, the course, finish line, aid stations, etc., will stay in place and active, except when they are under siege from an active electrical storm cell.